-MS Roald Amundsen sails into the Hurtigruten fleet in July 2018.
+MS Roald Amundsen sails into the Hurtigruten fleet in Spring 2019.
 This state-of-the-art expedition ship features new and environmentally-friendly hybrid technology and electrical power, which reduces fuel usage and CO2-emissions.
 Setting sail with a maximum of 530 passengers on board; you'll soon feel at home in your modern and well-equipped sea-facing cabin or suite and get to know your travelling companions and the resident crew and Expedition Team.
 The laid-back and friendly on-board lifestyle and the casual dress code are equally matched by the locally-inspired and tasty cuisine.
 The focus is very much on what you can experience ashore and the on and off ship activities.
 Spend your days at sea relaxing on the outdoor explorer deck and enjoying the views from the observation lounge.
 Work out in the fitness room and take a brisk stroll around the outdoor walking deck, before enjoying some downtime in the wellness area.

 The cuisine on board is locally-sourced and made from the freshest of ingredients.
 Take your seat in the T Alune Main Dining restaurant at breakfast, lunch, and dinner to enjoy first-class service and a varied menu of starters, main courses, and desserts.
 Pay a small supplement to dine on gourmet fare in the Fredheim and Lindstrom Restaurants.